maioradv/ebay-sdk-php/docs/guide/credentials.rst

 defaultProvider provider
 ~~~~~~~~~~~~~~~~~~~~~~~~

-``DTS\eBaySDK\Credentials\CredentialsProvider::defaultProvider`` is the default credentials provider.
+``maiorADV\eBaySDK\Credentials\CredentialsProvider::defaultProvider`` is the default credentials provider.
 This provider is used if you omit a ``credentials`` configuration option when creating a service.
 It first attempts to load credentials from the environment variables and then from an ini file.

 .. note::